Sheldelraze/flask-api-template/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU GPLv3 License.
-See `LICENSE` for more information.
+Distributed under the Unlicense License.
+See [LICENSE](https://github.com/Sheldelraze/flask-api-template/blob/master/LICENSE) for more information.